Venuja2003/Venuja2003/README.md

 ### 💼 What I'm Working On

 🔭 **Current Projects:**
-- 🌐 Building a real-time collaborative platform using MERN stack
+- 🌐 Building a real-time ticket booking platform using MERN stack
 - 🏠 Developing smart home automation system with IoT
 - 📱 Creating a mobile-responsive e-commerce application
 - 🔧 Contributing to open-source projects